sysrqmagician/quicklabel/README.md

 ![quicklabel showcase image with all views](assets/quicklabel_showcase.png)

-A fast and efficient image labeling tool for creating Text-To-Image finetuning datasets, as taken by the kohya_ss training scripts.
+A fast image labeling tool for creating Text-To-Image finetuning datasets, as taken by the kohya_ss training scripts (dreambooth-style).

-## Overview

-quicklabel is designed for efficiently creating labeled image datasets in a dreambooth-style format.
-It simplifies the process of organizing your input images into class directories with accompanying text prompts.

 ## Features

-- **Simple Workflow**: Three-step process for quick dataset organization
-- **Class Management**: Create custom classes with configurable repeat parameters
-- **Prompt Templates**: Pre-fill prompts to speed up repetitive labeling
+- **Simple Workflow**: Set directories, specify your classes, optionally set pre-filled prompt and repeats, then get to labeling.
+That's it.
 - **Trash Option**: Easily discard unwanted images

 ## Installation